 A stable, secure, democratic Pakistan with a vibrant economy is in the national interest of the United States and Pakistan.
 The U.S. has demonstrated a strong and continued commitment to Pakistan through the Kerry Lugar Berman Act.
 Since 2009, the U.S. government has disbursed over $4 billion in civilian assistance in partnership with the Government of Pakistan (GOP), civil society, and private sector institutions.

-USAID programs in Pakistan focus on five key areas: energy, economic growth, governance and stabilization, education, and health.
+USAID programs in Pakistan focus on five key areas: energy, economic growth, governance and stabilization, education, and health (Explore USAID Pakistan program and project level information through the Interactive Map.
 All efforts incorporate two crosscutting themes—good governance and gender equality.
 An array of partnerships with the Government of Pakistan, the private sector, and Pakistani civil society helps ensure that assistance programs are aligned with local priorities and build local capacity.
 USAID develops legacy institutions and transformational partnerships and practices to ensure that assistance impact is sustained beyond the time period of our programs.

 To alleviate Pakistan’s energy crisis, USAID helps to increase the energy production, improve the efficient use of energy, and promote reforms to enable the power sector to function more efficiently.
 To date, the U.S. government through USAID has spent more than $800 million in energy sector assistance to Pakistan, thus adding more than 1000 megawatts of power to Pakistan’s electricity grids and providing electricity for more than 11 million Pakistanis USAID has worked in all nine of Pakistan’s electric distribution companies (DISCOs) to support their transformation from inefficient and poorly managed companies into effective organizations.
 As a result of these efforts, revenues at the DISCOs’ have increased by $119 million and have saved 110 MW of power.
 Assistance also strengthens governance of the power sector institutions, develops new policies to rationalize pricing, support tariff reforms, and supports the GOP efforts to reduce subsidies.
 In addition, USAID has been supporting the GOP’s efforts to increase its supply of natural gas, both from LNG sources and from shale gas.